The Big Bang is a Coordinate Singularity for $k = -1$ Inflationary FLRW Spacetimes: Cosmological Properties of Milne-like Spacetimes

 {\bf Classification of the irreducible unitary representations of $\text{SL}(2,\C)$:}

 This classification comes from Theorem 10.9 in \cite{Tung}.
 There are two classes of irreducible unitary representations of $\text{SL}(2,\C)$.
 The first class is the \emph{principal series}.
-These particles are characterized by the parameters $\nu = -iw$ where $w$ is real and $j = 0, 1/2, 1, \dotsc$ denotes the spin of the particle.
-The second class is the \emph{complementary series}.
-These particles are characterized by the parameters $-1 \leq \nu \leq 1$ and spin $j = 0$.
+These particles are characterized by the parameter $\nu = -iw$ where $w$ is real and spin $j = 0, 1/2, 1, \dotsc$ The second class is the \emph{complementary series}.
+These particles are characterized by the parameter $-1 \leq \nu \leq 1$ and spin $j = 0$.
+The terminology `principal' and `complementary' comes from the classification of irreducible unitary representations of semi-simple Lie groups \cite{Knapp}.

-If this classification is to be interpreted physically, then the principal series would correspond to normal matter (i.e. the particles which make up the standard model).
-But this leaves the complementary series up to interpretation.
+Given that the comoving observers in a Milne-like spacetime all emanate from the origin $\ms{O}$ (see Figure \ref{comoving figure}), a possible physical interpretation of this classification would be that these are the particles created at the big bang.
+Then the principal series would correspond to the particles which make up the standard model (in analogy to Wigner's classification of the Poincar{\'e} group), but this leaves the complementary series up to interpretation.
 Perhaps